djbrieck/brieckspro/content/posts/Open-In-Browser-project/index.md

 - **Multiple browsers** → multiple bookmark sets
 - **Link sharing** → other people can’t see which browser should open it

-All because the web assumes a single “default” browser.
+All because the web assumes a single “default” browser that can load everything.

 ---